 Intravenous sedation dentistry works quickly to calm and relax you because the medication is administered directly into the bloodstream.
 You will feel very little except for a sense of calmness and deep relaxation.
 Some patients fall asleep during their care, but most remain awake.
 Even awake, your feelings of stress and fear will disappear.
 You do not lose consciousness, and you are able to follow directions and respond to questions.
 Many patients report that the next day they have very little memory of the actual procedure and are completely unaware of the usual sights, sounds, and smells from the dental office that are often fear-inducing.

-The Advantages of IV Sedation
+What are the Advantages of IV Sedation?

 Different types of sedation dentistry are available, and we are able to tailor your sedation dentistry program specifically to your needs.
 While other forms of sedation dentistry are effective for many patients, IV sedation dentistry has additional advantages: